 Task No. STCW Competence Knowledge, Understanding, And Proficiency Performance Condition Performance Behavior Performance Standard 3.5.A All Operation, surveillance, performance assessment and maintaining safety of propulsion plant and auxiliary machinery The efficient operation, surveillance, performance assessment and maintaining safety of propulsion plant and auxiliary machinery Functions and mechanism of automatic control for auxiliary machinery On a vessel powered by main propulsion machinery of at least 4,000 HP, or in an engineering laboratory using equipment commonly fitted aboard ship.
 The candidate uses methods of measuring and calculating plant load and heat distribution that are the most appropriate and in accordance with manufacturer specifications.
-The candidate directs the operations of auxiliary and ancillary machinery and systems relative to hotel operations so that performance levels and plant loads are maintained within specified ranges, operating parameters and manufacturer prescribed limits by: Performing a thorough inspection and evaluation of all auxiliary and ancillary systems, machinery and equipment operations; and Comparing operational data to manufacturer's recommended technical specifications and operational limits.
-System operations include: Firefighting systems and equipment; Accommodation heating; Air conditioning and ventilation; Sanitary systems and equipment; Potable systems and equipment; Galley equipment, vent dampers; Laundry equipment; Communication systems and equipment.
+The candidate directs the operations of auxiliary and ancillary machinery and systems relative to hotel operations so that performance levels and plant loads are maintained within specified ranges, operating parameters and manufacturer prescribed limits by: 1.
+Performing a thorough inspection and evaluation of all auxiliary and ancillary systems, machinery and equipment operations; and 2.
+Comparing operational data to manufacturer's recommended technical specifications and operational limits.
+System operations include: 1.
+Firefighting systems and equipment; 2.
+Accommodation heating; 3.
+Air conditioning and ventilation; 4.
+Sanitary systems and equipment; 5.
+Potable systems and equipment; 6.
+Sewage treatment systems and equipment; 7.
+Galley equipment, vent dampers; 8.
+Laundry equipment; 9.
+Communication systems and devices; and 10.
+Entertainment systems and equipment.